MatteoChapuy/cloudB-documentation/cloudb-documentation/docs/workspaces.md

 ### Wind Farm Analysis

-This application within the workspace is under development and aims to provide comprehensive analysis calculations based on the acoustic and meteorological measurements.
-This allows users to conduct in-depth studies on wind farm noise impacts, utilizing either real-time data or historical datasets.
+The Wind Farm Analysis application is designed to offer comprehensive analysis based on acoustic and meteorological measurements.
+It allows users to conduct in-depth studies on wind farm noise impacts, utilizing either real-time data or historical datasets.
+The application is divided into two primary views:

+#### Dataset view

+This view offers data visualizations based on the datasets selected for analysis.

+Data Sources: A dataset is composed of two sources: the acoustic source and the meteorological source.
+- Acoustic Source: Provided by Acmonitor stations, which gather acoustic data and store them in our cloud as IoT devices.
+These are directly accessible within the platform.
+- Meteorological Source: Provided by the user in the form of a CSV file through the Upload Data section.
+The file should contain time series data on wind velocity, wind direction, temperature, humidity, and wind farm operating modes.

+Creating a New Analysis: By clicking the "Analysis" button, users can select their two data sources for analysis.
+Data sources can later be updated using the "Data Source" button.

+Filters: The "Filter" button allows users to refine the dataset based on specific criteria such as time period, acoustic levels, wind velocity, wind direction, and rain.

+#### Analysis View
+Calculations: This view initiates the calculations based on the French standard analysis described in the acoustic measurement protocol of June 2023.

+Results: Users can access visualizations and compliance results related to the measurements.

 ### Upload Data

-This is a utility application that enables users to upload their own acoustic and meteorological datasets.
-The uploaded data can then be used for analysis in the 'Wind Farm Analysis' application, providing a seamless and integrated experience.
+The Upload Data application is a utility tool designed to enable users to upload their acoustic and meteorological datasets.
+These datasets can then be used for analysis in the 'Wind Farm Analysis' application, providing a seamless and integrated experience.
+The Upload Data application has recently been updated with several new features:

+- Data Archiving: Users can archive their upload data by downloading template files.
+This makes it easier to maintain and manage multiple datasets.

+- Wind Data Standardization: During the upload process, users have the option to indicate whether their wind data is already standardized.
+If Yes: No additional action is needed.
+If No: Users can provide the height of the measurement point, and the code will automatically standardize the data for the user.

+- Cloud Storage: All uploaded datasets are securely stored on the cloud and are accessible to the user.

+- Data Management: Users can manage their stored datasets directly within the Upload Data application.
+This includes the ability to remove datasets if they are no longer needed.